nickdanis/gorillawords/README.md

 ## Results

 Testing accuracies for classification on metadata can be compared to the bag-of-words and tf-idf classification models.
-In both cases testing accuracies were around 50%, compared to random guessing of about 15%
+In both cases, testing accuracies were around 50%, compared to random guessing of about 15%

 Metadata            |  Bag of Words & tf-idf :-------------------------:|:-------------------------: